Gravitational Wave Opacity from Gauge Field Dark Energy: Discussion

 In this work we have investigated a model of gauge field dark energy in which GWs are absorbed and re-emitted by the gauge field.
 This resonant conversion of energy translates into a distinct modulation pattern on the GW amplitude, which we describe as a redshift dependent opacity.
 Such an effect could have implications for the use of standard sirens to chart the cosmic expansion history.
 In the event the GW source can be coupled with an electromagnetic counterpart, it is expected that its luminosity distance can be inferred within $1-10\%$ uncertainty \cite{Hughes:2001ya}, which in turn can be used to constrain $H_0$ at the level of $0.5\%$ in the most favorable scenarios \cite{Zhao:2010sz,Cai:2016sby,Tamanini:2016zlh}.

 The dark energy model under consideration, gauge quintessence, features an equation of state $w=1/3$ at early times, but which evolves to $w \simeq -1$ by the present day.
 We have shown that there are two broad classes of gauge field evolution that realize these features, labelled B- and E-solutions.
 Whereas the equation of state under the B solution evolves sharply from $w=1/3$ to $w=-1$, the evolution under the E solution is softer.
 The consequences are twofold.
 First, the field evolution in the late universe under the E solution is greater than the under the B solution.
 This means that the rate of gravitational wave - gauge field oscillation is greater under E than B. Second, the softer evolution of $w$ under the E solutions means the gauge field energy density during the matter era is greater than under B. By evaluating the observational constraints based on SNe, CMB and BAO data, we have been able to determine the viable range of dark energy parameters.
-We used these results to study the gravitational wave opacity in these models.
+We used these results to study the opacity to weak gravitational waves in these models.

+An open question is whether the strong, time-varying gravitational fields that arise in black hole mergers can excite the gauge field dark energy.
+From an energetics point of view, the dark energy field carries far less energy in the volumes swept out by the merging sources than the energy of the merging stars themselves.
+For this reason, we suspect dark energy will have a very small effect on the waveforms created at merger.
+In contrast, by comparison, the GW-GF conversion effect that we model needs to accumulate over cosmological distances and time scales to produce a discernible effect.

-Despite simple expectations that the opacity could have a $\sim 1-10\%$ effect on gravitational wave amplitudes, we find that for realistic models the dimming is much smaller.
-For E solutions, the dimming is at most $1\%$ for sources emitted near redshift $z\sim 1$.
+Despite simple expectations that the opacity could have a $\sim 1-10\%$ effect on gravitational wave amplitudes, we find that for realistic models the dimming is smaller.
 For B solutions, the dimming is negligible.
-Hence, this speculative form of dark energy will not affect measurements of standard sirens.
+For E solutions, the dimming is up to $1\%$ for sources emitted near redshift $z\sim 1$.
+We have shown, based on a simplistic model of the BNS standard sirens, that the GW opacity effect may be detectable by a network of 3G observatories.
+Future work will follow up on the theoretical dark energy model and observational forecasts.

-\acknowledgments We thank Eric Linder for useful comments.
+\acknowledgments We thank Eric Linder and an anonymous referee for useful comments.
 This work is supported in part by DOE grant DE-SC0010386.